 We love the local art scene and believe this contributes to what makes Saint Petersburg so special.
 We are members of the Warehouse Arts District and support local artists.
 We always have local artists' work on display in our showroom and feature an artist at our monthly lifestyle events.
-Below are some local artists that have artwork in our showroom now.
+Below are local artists that have artwork on display in our showroom.
 Stop by our showroom at 3034 9th St N to see some of their work.